 Section 13.
 EFFECTS ON EXISTING WAGE STRUCTURE.
-Where the application of the wage increase prescribed in the Order results in distortion in the wage structure within the establishment it shall be corrected in accordance with the procedure under Art.
-124 of the Labor Code, as amended.
+Where the application of the wage increase prescribed in the Order results in distortion in the wage structure within the establishment it shall be corrected in accordance with the procedure under Article 124 of the Labor Code of the Philippines, as amended.